waynechoidev/waynechoi.dev/posts/sphere-texture-mapping.md

 excerpt: "Texture mapping an Earth-like texture onto a sphere model using OpenGL..."
 ---

-> The code in this post is based on the lecture ,[Introduction to Computer Graphics with DirectX 11 - Part 3: Rendering Techniques, from Honglab](https://honglab.co.kr/courses/graphicspt3).
+> The code in this post is based on the lecture ,[Introduction to Computer Graphics with DirectX 11 - Part 2.
+Realtime Pipeline from Honglab](https://honglab.co.kr/courses/graphicspt2).
 I have adapted this example to OpenGL with some minor customizations in line with my own implementation approach.

 <br/>